sazzouz/ayora-challenge/README.md

 make schema
 ```

 Please note: The schema includes some extra details beyond the task requirements, but the critical paths outlined in the spec should all be there and wired up as expected.
-Due to the typical setup I use, it would’ve been a poor use of time to unpick some additional details that get auto-generated from project dependencies, such as standardised error types, pagination, etc.
+Due to the typical setup I use, it would've been a poor use of time to unpick some additional details that get auto-generated from project dependencies, such as standardised error types, pagination, etc.

 ## Extra Comments